Latent Chain-of-Thought World Modeling for End-to-End Driving: Experiments

 \paragraph{Text CoT baseline} Since obtaining Text-CoT labels for the PhysicalAI-AV dataset~\cite{nvidia2025avdata} is non-trivial, we use model weights provided by the AR1 team~\cite{wang2025alpamayo}.
-The model shares the same AR1 architecture, and is pretrained on a large proprietary dataset of driving logs that is an over $100\times$ larger superset of our training set, followed by finetuning on a smaller set of Text-CoT–paired data (though still $\sim10\times$ larger than our training set).
+The model shares the same AR1 architecture, and is pretrained on a large proprietary dataset of driving logs that is an over $100\times$ larger superset of our training set, followed by finetuning on a smaller set of Text-CoT-paired data (though still $\sim10\times$ larger than our training set).
 Given its substantially larger training corpus and direct supervision on carefully-curated text CoT dataset, this baseline is expected to perform better than models trained only on PhysicalAI-AV.

-\paragraph{Implementation} We adopt a Qwen3-0.5B~\cite{qwen3} LLM as the language–action module and a DINOv2~\cite{oquab2023dinov2} ViT as the image encoder, following the AR1 architecture design~\cite{wang2025alpamayo}.
+\paragraph{Implementation} We adopt a Qwen3-0.5B~\cite{qwen3} LLM as the language-action module and a DINOv2~\cite{oquab2023dinov2} ViT as the image encoder, following the AR1 architecture design~\cite{wang2025alpamayo}.
 Each input clip uses two front-view cameras (wide 120\({}^{\circ }\) and telephoto 30\({}^{\circ }\)) with 320$\times$512 resolution visual inputs.
 The encoded image tokens are concatenated with ego tokens and \textsc{Reason} tokens before being fed into the decoder.

-\textit{Stage-0 non-reasoning pretrain:} We first train a non-reasoning model for 100k steps on the PhysicalAI-AV training split using batch size 128, learning rate 4e-5, and cosine annealing. \textit{Stage-1 CoT cold start:} We then enable latent reasoning and train for 10k steps with the same optimizer settings.
+\textit{Stage-0 non-reasoning pretrain:} \reviewadd{We initialize from the pre-trained AR1 checkpoint, then} train a non-reasoning model for 100k steps on the PhysicalAI-AV training split using batch size 128, learning rate 4e-5, and cosine annealing. \textit{Stage-1 CoT cold start:} We then enable latent reasoning and train for 10k steps with the same optimizer settings.
 Action proposals are generated from the frozen non-reasoning model using temperature 0.6 and top-p $= 0.98$.
-The loss in \cref{eqn:stage1_loss} is weighted by $\lambda= 0.1$. \textit{Stage-2 GRPO:} We finally apply RL post-training with GRPO for 3k steps using group size 8, effective batch size 32 sampled completions per update, and a learning rate of 1e-6.
-We set the reasoning depth $K=5$ and branch factor $B = 2$ through our experiments unless otherwise specified.
+The loss in \cref{eqn:stage1_loss} is weighted by $\lambda= 0.1$. \textit{Stage-2 GRPO:} \reviewadd{We finally apply RL post-training} with GRPO for 3k steps using group size 8, effective batch size 32 sampled completions per update, and a learning rate of 1e-6. \reviewadd{We set $K=5$ and $B = 2$ based on the cost-performance saturation analysis in Appendix~D, where this setting provides a strong trade-off between reasoning budget, branch diversity, and final trajectory accuracy.}

 For all approaches, we use temperature 0.6 and top-p $= 0.98$ during sampling of the 6 trajectories per input.